java-group-blr/lesson10/README.md

 ### This is the last lesson

-But this is just start to new world :)
+But this is just start to a new world :)

 What to learn later:
  - Spring Boot